-- Any faculty member is eligible to apply for a research or development assignment of one semester or one year provided he or she is a tenured full-time faculty member who has accumulated five continuous years of service at Old Dominion University. - 2.
-A faculty member is eligible to apply for an additional assignment provided that five years of continuous service at the university have elapsed since the return of the faculty member from the awarded research or development assignment.
-The department chair must certify that the courses normally assigned to the faculty member will be covered by other full-time members of the department during the leave. - 3.
-An exception may be made in the case of a faculty member who has been requested to defer a faculty research and development assignment for the convenience of the university.
+- Any faculty member is eligible to apply for a research or development assignment of one semester or one year provided he or she is a tenured full-time faculty member who has accumulated five continuous years of service at Old Dominion University. - A faculty member is eligible to apply for an additional assignment provided that five years of continuous service at the University have elapsed since the return of the faculty member from the awarded research or development assignment.
+The department chair must certify that the courses normally assigned to the faculty member will be covered during the leave. - 3.
+An exception may be made in the case of a faculty member who has been requested to defer a faculty research and development assignment for the convenience of the University.
 Such an individual will be eligible for another research or development assignment five years from the completion date of the originally requested assignment period.
-In order to define clearly the university's position and to protect the interests of the faculty members who are asked to defer the research and development assignment, the provost and vice president for academic affairs must approve in writing and confirm agreements for deferral of research and development assignments for the convenience of the university.
+In order to define clearly the University's position and to protect the interests of the faculty members who are asked to defer the research and development assignment, the provost and vice president for academic affairs must approve in writing and confirm agreements for deferral of research and development assignments for the convenience of the University.
 Such assignment must have the approval of the department chair (after consultation with the department), the dean, and the provost and vice president for academic affairs.